pomkos/cv/index.md

   - Presentation at Kent State University's Biomedical Sciences Student Advisory Council Datablitz
 - Optimization of the SMART dynamic bike to improve motor function in Parkinson’s disease
-    - Accepted  Research Poster will be presented at the ACSM conference in June 2021.
+    - Accepted  Research Poster will be presented at the American College of Sports Medicine (ACSM) conference in June 2021.

 `2020`
 - Optimization of the SMART dynamic bike to improve motor function in Parkinson's disease